yuxshao/learn-gamedev/Introduction to Game Development.md

     /// initialize variables
     rspeed = 0;
     lspeed = 0;
-    accel = 0.1;
+    accel = 0.2;
     maxspeed = 3.5;

 (Putting 3 slashes in the first line replaces the default “Execute Code” action description with the text of the first line)

+> ##### Technical Sidenote

-SIDENOTE: The object-oriented mind may notice that even though the last two variables are actually constants (at least, for our purposes) specific to all player objects, it's common practice to group these with other member variables.
-This may be a little unsettling, but it's the best solution given GM's restricted capabilities (AFAIK).
-Further, the idea and purpose of an object in games are slightly different than in traditional OOP use-cases; these represent packages of code that are simulated according to a ruleset, not possible interfaces or services for other users or other classes, and the people who do work with your object's code are much less likely to want to break it.
+> The object-oriented mind may notice that even though the last two variables are actually constants (at least, for our purposes) specific to all player objects, it's common practice to group these with other member variables.
+This may be a little unsettling, but it's the best solution given GM's restricted capabilities (as far as I know).
+Further, the idea and purpose of an object in games are slightly different than in traditional OOP cases; these represent packages of code that are simulated according to a ruleset, not so much possible interfaces or services for other users or other classes, and the people who do work with your object's code are much less likely to want to break it.
 Magic numbers are still bad for the same reasons as in other programs, so we define variables here.

-To have the right key control rspeed and the left control lspeed, we put, in the Step event:
+To have the right key control `rspeed` and the left control `lspeed`, we put, in the Step event:

     if (keyboard_check(vk_right)) rspeed += accel;
     else rspeed -= accel;